Two Special Schools Link for the First Time: Pendle View and Holly Grove Primary Schools

 After the visit both classes took part in follow up activities; the children from Holly Grove each selected a favourite picture from the trip and then wrote a sentence about it underneath, they also put a display up outside their classroom showing their school linking journey so far.
 The children from Pendle View shared their linking news in the form of a class assembly, including acting out the Hueys story and sharing a song they had learnt at the theatre.
 Information about the trip and work so far was also shared with Pendle View school governors by the Head teacher.
 CPD2 brought us an opportunity to get together and evaluate our work so far.

-Visiting each other’s schools: Holly Grove visiting Pendle View Primary School
+Visiting each other’s schools: Holly Grove visiting Pendle View Primary School plan

 The day was planned to take place from 10am until 2pm.
 Before their guests arrived, the children from Pendle View made welcome banners to display at the entrance.
 Whilst making the banners we discussed the neutral venue visit and re-capped some of the other children’s names.
 Our visitors enjoyed looking at the banners as they arrived!